alssndro/sandros-sketch-plugins/README.md

 ### Avoiding crashes when using plugins you expect to activate repeatedly

-This obviously becomes a big issue since the majority of the alignment-based plugins will likely be assinged to a keyboard shortcut and activated multiple times in quick succession as you move elements around/resize them.
+This obviously becomes a big issue since the majority of the alignment-based plugins will likely be assigned to a keyboard shortcut and activated multiple times in quick succession as you move elements around/resize them.

 The best advice I can give is to figure out the 'crash' threshold.
-We're going to make Sketch crash, so open a blank document, draw a rectangle, select it, and repeatedly press the keyboard shortcut of the plugin you want to figue out the threshold for.
+We're going to make Sketch crash, so open a blank document, draw a rectangle, select it, and repeatedly press the keyboard shortcut of the plugin you want to figure out the threshold for.

 Start at a slow rate, then gradually increase how fast you press the shortcut.
 Eventually Sketch will crash and you will now have a rough idea of how quickly you can activate the plugin before Sketch will crash.